 - Keeping translation memories and terminology databases updated

-- Monitoring SEO performance and site analytics for localised versions
+- Monitoring SEO performance and site analytics for localized versions

 Consistent oversight and maintenance is key for a sustainable, productive multilingual online presence.